AbdulQuadrilebiyi/AbdulQuadrilebiyi.github.io/README.md

 **Purpose:**

-To analyze patient activity, billing trends and operational performance across medical conditions, age groups and gender — providing healthcare management with visibility into admission patterns, length of stay and revenue performance.
+To analyze patient activity, billing trends and operational performance across medical conditions, age groups and gender, providing healthcare management with visibility into admission patterns, length of stay and revenue performance.

 **Business Problem:**